bliiir/ras_python_core/week_03/labs/10_classes_objects_methods/10_00_classy_questions.md

 - How do `__init__` methods handle variable arguments?

-        It assigns them to the objet on instantiation
+        It assigns them to the object on instantiation

 - What is the `__str__` method used for?